gdude2002/melcloud/README.rst

 users.
 This API is relied upon for several projects, so it should be pretty stable, but remember to take the necessary precautions in your application.

+**This library should be considered alpha-state software at present.**

 Installing
 ----------